Article submitted by site visitor Helen Clayton, UK 13 February 2006

 Barcelona was by far the most accessible city in Spain we have visited and we plan to return again and again as it was a pleasure to be in a place so full of historical buildings and yet so much energetic innovation going on.

-We didn't try the Park Güell but managed a great number of other sights and there were very few times when being disabled excluded my partner from anything.
+We didn't try the Park Güell but managed a large number of other sights and there were very few times when being disabled excluded my partner from anything.

 The taxi drivers waved my assistance away and lifted the scooter into their taxis and jumped out to retrieve it and place it near a level area when we reached our destinations.